-You can purchase small animal or kitten and puppy nail clippers from good suppliers on eBay, pet shops or from some veterinary surgeries.
+On the other hand, you can also purchase small animal, kitten or puppy nail clippers from good suppliers on eBay, pet shops or from some veterinary surgeries.
 These special clippers are small enough to clip the nails on a hamster and have a notch at the end of each blade to hold the nail and give a clean finish.

 How to clip your hamster's nails: